 With the increase in prevalence and magnitude of public health issues across the world, it is vital that public health organizations and the communities they serve, be prepared and aware of public health effects.
 In the Public Health concentration, you will learn about a mix of factors and dynamics that contribute to public health issues across the board, and will be able to gain a broad understanding of current public health practices.

-A degree in Environmental Health Sciences will prepare you to protect both the environment and workers by identifying and eliminating health hazards.
-The environmental health sciences concentration will teach you to identify toxins and their effects on human and natural populations.
-Environmental scientists work in public and private sector careers to address problems such as pollution, water safety, and ecosystem protection.
+A concentration in Environmental Health Sciences will prepare you to protect both the environment and workers by identifying and eliminating health hazards in a variety of settings, as well as studying their effects on human and natural populations.
+Environmental health scientists work in public and private sector careers to address problems such as pollution, water safety, and ecosystem protection.